-Piroxicam capsules are a non-steroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
-The mechanism of action of Piroxicam, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
+The mechanism of action of Piroxicam, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 With food there is a slight delay in the rate but not the extent of absorption following oral administration.
 The concomitant administration of antacids (aluminum hydroxide or aluminum hydroxide with magnesium hydroxide) have been shown to have no effect on the plasma levels of orally administered Piroxicam.

 The apparent volume of distribution of Piroxicam is approximately 0.14 L/kg.
-Ninety-nine percent of plasma Piroxicam is bound to plasma proteins.
+Ninety nine percent of plasma Piroxicam is bound to plasma proteins.
 Piroxicam is excreted into human milk.
-The presence in breast milk has been determined during initial and long-term conditions (52 days).
-Piroxicam appeared in breast milk at about 1% to 3% of the maternal concentration.
+The presence in breast milk has been determined during initial and long term conditions (52 days).
+Piroxicam appeared in breast milk at approximately 1% to 3% of the maternal concentration.
 No accumulation of Piroxicam occurred in milk relative to that in plasma during treatment.

 Metabolism of Piroxicam occurs by hydroxylation at the 5 position of the pyridyl side chain and conjugation of this product; by cyclodehydration; and by a sequence of reactions involving hydrolysis of the amide linkage, decarboxylation, ring contraction, and N-demethylation.
-In vitro studies indicate cytochrome P4502C9 (CYP2C9) as the main enzyme involved in the formation to the 5′-hydroxy-Piroxicam, the major metabolite (see Pharmacogenetics and Special Populations, Poor Metabolizers of CYP2C9 Substrates).
+In vitro studies indicate cytochrome P4502C9 (CYP2C9) as the main enzyme involved in the formation to the 5′-hydroxy-Piroxicam, the major metabolite [see Clinical Pharmacology (12.5)].
 The biotransformation products of Piroxicam metabolism are reported to not have any anti-inflammatory activity.

-Higher systemic exposure of Piroxicam has been noted in subjects with CYP2C9 polymorphisms compared to normal metabolizer type subjects (see Pharmacogenetics and Special Populations, Poor Metabolizers of CYP2C9 Substrates).
+Higher systemic exposure of Piroxicam has been noted in subjects with CYP2C9 polymorphisms compared to normal metabolizer type subjects [see Clinical Pharmacology (12.5)].

 The effects of hepatic disease on Piroxicam pharmacokinetics have not been established.
 However, a substantial portion of Piroxicam elimination occurs by hepatic metabolism.
 Consequently, patients with hepatic disease may require reduced doses of Piroxicam as compared to patients with normal hepatic function.